snovvcrash/snovvcrash.github.io/_posts/2020-09-19-htb-multimaster-notes.md

 ## sqlmap

-To teach sqlmap how to exploit this vulnerability bypassing WAF I will write a custom tamper that converts my payload to UTF-16BE string:
+To teach sqlmap how to exploit this vulnerability with WAF bypass I will write a custom tamper that converts my payload to UTF-16BE string:

 ```python
 #!/usr/bin/env python3